-INFORMATION TECHNOLOGY
+DIGITAL TRANSFORMATION & INFORMATION TECHNOLOGY

-The IT Steering Committee governs and supports IT strategies, policies, projects and initiatives across all ABG subsidiaries, and ensures that they are consistent with the Group's strategic aims as well as each subsidiary's local strategy.
-The Group's short, medium and long-term IT strategies are now well established, standardised around a few carefully chosen core banking solutions that have been successfully implemented across all ABG subsidiaries.
-The IT Steering Committee monitors the Group's IT strategy, updating it periodically to make sure it can enable ABG's strategic objectives.
+The Digitalization and IT Steering Committee governs and supports Digital Transformation strategies, IT strategies, policies, projects and initiatives across all ABG subsidiaries, and ensures that they are consistent with the Group's strategic aims as well as each subsidiary's local strategy.
+The Group periodically reviews Digital Transformation and IT strategies across all ABG subsidiaries to ensure that they enable The Group business strategy and strategic objectives.